Tavern on the Green: 1930s to 1970s

 From 1934, the restaurant was managed by restaurateurs licensed by NYC Parks.
 In 1943, Arnold Schleifer and his nephews, Arthur Schleifer and Julius Berman, won the contract to operate the restaurant.
 The owners enlarged the dance floor and offered nightly music.
 A large outdoor patio offered dining al fresco.
 Trees were first wrapped in the well-known twinkling lights around the property and the Elm Tree Room was built to surround one of the city's classic American elms.
 The menu was designed to be elegant but affordable for New Yorkers.
-Luncheon and dinner offerings changed regularly and Mr. Berman would often add special desserts to celebrate family events, such as "Parfait Ruth" to honor the birth of his granddaughter.
+Luncheon and dinner offerings changed regularly and Berman would often add special desserts to celebrate family events, such as "Parfait Ruth" to honor the birth of his granddaughter.

 One of the more controversial projects proposed in Central Park during the mid-20th century was a 1956 dispute over a parking lot for Tavern on the Green.
 The controversy placed Moses, an urban planner known for displacing families for other large projects around the city, against a group of mothers who frequented a wooded hollow at the site of a parking lot.
 Despite opposition from the parents, Moses approved the destruction of part of the hollow.
-Demolition work commenced after Central Park was closed for the night, and was only halted after a threat of a lawsuit.
+Demolition work commenced after Central Park was closed for the night and was only halted after a threat of a lawsuit.

 In 1962 Joe Baum's Restaurant Associates purchased the Schleifer-Berman interest in the Tavern's operation.

 In 1974 Warner LeRoy took over the restaurant's lease and reopened it in 1976 after $10 million in renovations, including the addition of a glass-enclosed Crystal Room overlooking the restaurant's garden (one of several dining rooms), which doubled the seating capacity to 800.
 From LeRoy's death in 2001 until the restaurant's renovation in 2009, Tavern on the Green was managed by LeRoy's daughter, Jennifer Oz LeRoy.

-1980s to 2000s: issues and rebirth
+1980s to 2000s: Issues and rebirth

 In July 1983, a dozen youths leaving a nearby concert robbed patrons and stole a cash register.

 Tavern on the Green is next to the finish line of the New York City Marathon.
 The Barilla Marathon Eve Dinner, a pre-race pasta party on the eve of the marathon for 10,000 guests (including registrants, who attend for free), took place at the Tavern in 2005.

 By 2007, the restaurant had gross revenues of $38 million, from more than 500,000 visitors.
 This made it the second-highest-grossing independent restaurant in the United States (behind Tao Asian Bistro in Las Vegas, at $67 million).

 In June 2008, Tavern on the Green agreed to pay $2.2 million to settle a sexual and racial discrimination lawsuit over claims by the Equal Employment Opportunity Commission of "pervasive harassment" of women and minority employees.